GamesCreed

 Unfortunately, that makes me feel the film lacked a lot of substance.
 I didn’t feel like there was an underlying message, and if there was, it went over my head.
 It was very eventful, which kept me from feeling something bigger.

 A couple of my gripes aside, let’s get into the positives.
 The set design is fantastic.
 This is something Ridley Scott has done very well in nearly all of his movies.
 It reminded me of another period piece that Scott has done recently called The Last Duel, which also had a great set design.
-This is important as without set design in period pieces Like this you don’t feel like you’re there back in time.
-It seems that production designers are One of Ridley Scott’s strong suits as this goes back to his early films, such as Alien and Blade Runner which both had exceptional production designs.
+This is important as, without set design in period pieces like this, you don’t feel like you’re there back in time.
+It seems that production designers are one of Ridley Scott’s strong suits, as this goes back to his early films, such as Alien and Blade Runner, which both had exceptional production designs.

-Another strong suit is Joaquin Phoenix’s acting. in just about every role I have seen him in he has always crushed it.
-It seems that he did a lot of work to make his voice and inflection sound like Napoleon as many reports said that Napoleon spoke in a very demeaning, calm, and simple tone, and he did just that.
+Another strong suit is Joaquin Phoenix’s acting.
+In just about every role I have seen him in, he has always crushed it.
+It seems that he did a lot of work to make his voice and inflection sound like Napoleon, as many reports said that Napoleon spoke in a very demeaning, calm, and simple tone, and he did just that.

 Beyond Phoenix, we have Vanessa Kirby, who played Napoleon’s wife, Josephine.
 You might recognize her from The Crown series on Netflix.
 She also did a pretty good job in her role.
 Unfortunately, she wasn’t given a lot of great material to work with as far as lines go, but she did a great job.
-I didn’t necessarily love her character in the film but her acting was there.
-Kirby and Phoenix had chemistry together, but at the same time that shouldn’t have been the focal point of the film.
+I didn’t necessarily love her character in the film, but her acting was there.
+Kirby and Phoenix had chemistry together, but at the same time, that shouldn’t have been the focal point of the film.

 Joaquin Phoenix in Napoleon.

 Something they could’ve done is cut down on the scenes between Napoleon and his wife and Napoleon’s personal life in general.
 I feel that while it is interesting to see what he did behind closed doors, it’s more interesting to see his accomplishments in war and battle.
-I mean we’re still talking about this guy and it’s been hundreds of years since he died.
-I believe that’s because of the things he did on the battlefield not necessarily in the bedroom.
+I mean, we’re still talking about this guy, and it’s been hundreds of years since he died.
+I believe that’s because of the things he did on the battlefield, not necessarily in the bedroom.

-I know that Ridley Scott has gone on record to say that he didn’t care if the film is historically inaccurate, or when his films are completely Historically inaccurate in general.
+I know that Ridley Scott has gone on record to say that he didn’t care if the film is historically inaccurate, or when his films are completely historically inaccurate in general.
 But sometimes you need to at least have a little bit of accuracy or films like this become off-kilter.

 That might be one of the biggest downfalls is the fact that he didn’t care about that as many people will leave the theater angry that it’s not as accurate as it should be.
-Not saying you need to be 100% accurate but at least to the point where it seems believable.
-If not, you’re getting close to historical fiction at that point you might as well go all out.
+Not saying you need to be 100% accurate, but at least to the point where it seems believable.
+If not, you’re getting close to historical fiction at that point.
+You might as well go all out.

 The battles in the film were a highlight, and every time there was action it was appealing to my eyes.
-The way it was shot, the music, the acting it was all spectacular.
+The way it was shot, the music, the acting, it was all spectacular.
 The scenes felt big and stood out from when we just saw Napoleon talking to his wife back at his house.
-This is when the film exceeds when it knows what the audience wants and gives it to us.
-Unfortunately, for a lot of these battles in hindsight, there isn’t a ton of tension built up to them so they don’t feel as important as they should be.
+This is when the film excels when it knows what the audience wants and gives it to us.
+Unfortunately, for a lot of these battles in hindsight, there isn’t a ton of tension built up to them, so they don’t feel as important as they should be.

-For example, when Napoleon had one of his last battles before he was exiled I saw that this might be one of the turning points in the film, but it felt like another battle.
+For example, when Napoleon had one of his last battles before he was exiled, I saw that this might be one of the turning points in the film, but it felt like another battle.

 Joaquin Phoenix in Napoleon.